 Passaddhi Vihara

-Two Bhikkhunīs practicing for liberation are considering the Pacific Northwest for a new monastery dedicated to bhavana (the practice leading to liberation, the heart’s release, Nibbāna).
-Their initial thoughts are to look in Thurston County somewhere in or near Olympia, WA
+Two Bhikkhunīs practicing for liberation have come to the Pacific Northwest to develop a new monastery dedicated to bhavana (the practice leading to liberation, the heart’s release, Nibbāna).
+Their initial rental location is in Olympia, WA

 Meal Offerings